The fight at Yeshiva University was never only about whether LGBTQ students would have support on campus.

 Yeshiva is not an ordinary American campus, and it does not want to be one.

 Its undergraduate world is built around the claim that religious law is not one input among many but the institution’s organizing core.
 That makes every student-club fight double as a constitutional and theological fight.
-The question becomes not just whether students can gather, but whether the university can be forced to stamp its name on a form of gathering that it believes teaches something contrary to Torah.
+The question becomes whether students can gather and whether the university can be forced to stamp its name on a form of gathering that it believes teaches something contrary to Torah.

 That is why the case attracted so much national attention.
 It sat at the intersection of religious liberty law, LGBTQ rights, and an internal Jewish argument about whether Modern Orthodoxy can create meaningful structures of care without borrowing the moral grammar of the secular university.